scrabbletank/farhome-rules/monstroustreasure.md

 **Actions**

-***Claw.*** *Melee Attack:* 5 AP, 3/1/1/0/0</br>On hit deals 1/1 in slashing damage, adding 0/1 on a critical.
+***Claw.*** *Melee Attack:* 5 AP, 3/1/1/0/0 - On hit deals 1/1 in slashing damage, adding 0/1 on a critical.

-***Beak.*** *Melee Attack, Once per turn:* 7 AP, 2/3/1/0/0</br>On hit deals 1/3 in piercing damage.
+***Beak.*** *Melee Attack, Once per turn:* 7 AP, 2/3/1/0/0 - On hit deals 1/3 in piercing damage.

-***Arcane Screech.*** *Special, Maneuver:* 7 AP, Range 3, 1/1/3/0/0</br>This creatures screech dispels magical effects for all creatures within range.
+***Arcane Screech.*** *Special, Maneuver:* 7 AP, Range 3, 1/1/3/0/0 - This creatures screech dispels magical effects for all creatures within range.
 The lowest level spell affecting a creature is dispelled if it came from a 2nd level spell or lower.
 If a creature is concentrating on a spell they must make a concentration check against this roll, ending thier concentration on fail.
 If this action causes a spell to be dispellled the Screeching Bear gains Combat Advantage with all attacks for the next minute.
 ___

 #### Burrowbeast